CharlesRethman/users-tasks-manager/README.md

 > Label: develop-tests-and-code-for-db

+> _Major Change to Stage 2 here_:
+>  - Changed the API `id` field to use the MongoDB `_id` field, not an auto-incrementing number.
+This means that the ObjectID type from the database must be converted into a 24-character string and the field name is changed from `_id` to `id`.
+The function for handling this, plus a `documentExists()` checker, are placed in a separate `helper.ts` module in the `db/` directory.

 `connector.test.ts` and `connector.ts` module in directory `db/`.

 CRUD testing in `dbOps.test.ts` and CRUD operations in `dbOps.ts` module in directory `db/`.

 The testing creates a collection of 'users' in MongoDB, which are all deleted (empty collection remains).

-### 5. Develop Unit Tests and Write the Code for the Controllers

-> Label: develop-tests-and-code-for-controllers

-_Major Changes to Stages 2 and 4 here_:
-- Changed the `id` field to be based on the MongoDB `_id` field, not a auto-incrementing number.
-This necessitates converting the ObjectID type from the database into a 24-character string for the API body and converting strings in `id` of queries to ObjectIDs for querying the database.
-These two functions, plus the data-checker, will be placed in a separate module in the `db/` directory.
-- Mocha test files in the `test/` directory converted to JavaScript (like the GulpFile).
-This is due to an issue with the ts-node compiler, which, togther with Mocha, seems to start the server twice, causing a port error.
+Mocha test files in the `test/` directory were converted to JavaScript (like the GulpFile).
+This is due to an issue I had with the 'ts-node' compiler library, which, together with Mocha, seemed to start the server twice, causing a port error.
-- `dbOps.ts` and `db.Opa.test.ts` also renamed to `ops.ts` and `ops.test.ts` (they are in the `db/` directory).
-Only one 'users' in db CRDU test is deleted, the other remains.
+`dbOps.ts` and `db.Opa.test.ts` were renamed to `ops.ts` and `ops.test.ts`, respectivley (they are in the `db/` directory).

-Controller tests in `test/controllers/users.test.js
+Only one user from the 'users' collection is deleted in the db-CRUD tests, the other user remains.